josephharold/josephharold/README.md

 Hello!
-I'm an aspiring front-end developer based in the Philippines.
+I'm a React JS developer based in the Philippines.
 For more details you can contact me at:
  - email: josephharold.timbang.dev@gmail.com
  - phone: +639566539854